Fundamentalist–modernist controversy: "Shall the Fundamentalists Win?" (1922)

-In this sermon, Fosdick presented the liberals in both the Presbyterian and Baptist denominations as sincere evangelical Christians who were struggling to reconcile new discoveries in history, science, and religion with the Christian faith.
+In this sermon, Fosdick presented the liberals in both the Presbyterian Church and the Northern Baptist Convention as sincere evangelical Christians who were struggling to reconcile new discoveries in history, science, and religion with the Christian faith.
 Fundamentalists, on the other hand, were cast as intolerant conservatives who refused to deal with these new discoveries and had arbitrarily drawn the line as to what was off limits in religious discussion.
 Many people, Fosdick argued, simply found it impossible to accept the virgin birth of Christ, the doctrine of substitutionary atonement, or the literal Second Coming of Christ in the light of modern science.
 Given the different points of view within the church, only tolerance and liberty could allow for these different perspectives to co-exist in the church.

-Conservative Clarence E. Macartney, pastor of Arch Street Presbyterian Church in Philadelphia, responded to Fosdick with a sermon of his own, entitled "Shall Unbelief Win?" which was quickly published in a pamphlet.
-He argued that liberalism had been progressively "secularizing" the church and, if left unchecked, would lead to "a Christianity of opinions and principles and good purposes, but a Christianity without worship, without God, and without Jesus Christ."
+Conservative Clarence E. Macartney, pastor of Arch Street Presbyterian Church in Philadelphia, responded to Fosdick with a sermon of his own, entitled "Shall Unbelief Win?", which was quickly published in a pamphlet.
+He argued that liberalism had been progressively "secularizing" the church and, if left unchecked, would lead to "a Christianity of opinions and principles and good purposes, but a Christianity without worship, without God, and without Jesus Christ".

 Throughout the proceedings, Fosdick's defense was led by lay elder John Foster Dulles.